iter8-tools/iter8/mkdocs/docs/concepts/whatisiter8.md

 ## How does Iter8 work?

-Iter8 is composed of a Kubernetes controller, an analytics service and a task runner framework which are jointly responsible for orchestrating an experiment, and making iterative decisions about how to setup the experiment, how to shift application traffic during the experiment, how to identify a `winner`, when to terminate the experiment, and how to promote the `winner`.
+Iter8 consists of a Kubernetes controller, an analytics service, and a task runner which are jointly responsible for orchestrating an experiment.
+An Iter8 experiment can automate several key functions such as initializing a partially specified experiment, iteratively deciding how to split traffic between app versions, identifying a `winner`, deciding when to terminate the experiment, and promoting the `winner`.

 Under the hood, Iter8 uses advanced Bayesian learning techniques coupled with multi-armed bandit approaches for statistical assessments and decision making.